mathesar-foundation/mathesar-wiki/design/specs/table_inspector.md

 - Select all
   - Select all columns with the same data type

-## Keyboard Controls and Touch Devices Considerations
+## :full_moon: Keyboard Controls and Touch Devices Considerations

 Users would be better served if the software could support keyboard controls.
 We'll look at how the inspector options are accessed and updated using the keyboard in a separate issue.
 We'll also look at how multi-object selection works on touch devices.